 The vineyards of the German growing area lie in the state Rheinland-Pfalz as well as to a small extent also in the state Saarland.
-The 8,976-hectare vineyards are along the Moselle from the headwaters in the Vosges Mountains on the border Luxembourg until its confluence with the Rhine at Koblenz and at the two tributaries Saar and Ruwer.
-These three rivers gave the cultivation area the old name Mosel-Saar-Ruwer, which was valid until autumn 2007.
-The river Moselle winds its way from Trier to Koblenz over 237 km, but the airline is only 96 km.
-On the upper Mosel are the oldest vineyards Germany, here already the Romans operated in the 1st century BC.
+The 8,976-hectare vineyards are located along the Moselle from the headwaters in the Vosges Mountains on the border Luxembourg until its confluence with the Rhine at Koblenz and at the two tributaries Saar and Ruwer.
+These three rivers gave the cultivation area the old Moselle-Saar-Ruwer name, which was valid until autumn 2007.
+The river Moselle meanders on its way from Trier to Koblenz over 237 km, but the airline is only 96 km.
+On the upper Moselle are the oldest vineyards Germany, here already the Romans operated in the 1st century BC.
 Viticulture and founded 15 v.
 Chr.
 The city of Augusta Treverorum, today's Trier.
 In the communities Piesport and earth are still remnants of old Roman Press to visit.
 Likewise, that shows Neumagen wine ship to the early Roman wine culture on the Mosel.

-At the Vienna Congress in 1815, the formerly Kurtrier territory was added to the Prussian state.
+At the Congress of Vienna in 1815, the formerly Kurtrier territory was added to the Prussian state.
 As a result, there were various measures by the royal, Prussian government to improve the economic situation of the Moselle winemakers.
-These include the classification of vineyard locations with the famous Prussian layer classification, the founding of the winegrowing association and the construction of three winegrowing domains on Mosel and Saar, whereby a heyday of Mosel wine was initiated.
+These include the classification of vineyard locations with the famous Prussian layer classification, the foundation of the winegrowing association and the establishment of three winegrowing domains on Mosel and Saar, whereby a heyday of Mosel wine was initiated.
 Thus the tradition of the great wine lover became king Frederick the Great (1712-1786) continued, who already in 1769 on the southern slope of the Klausberg in the park Sanssouci in Potsdam create a vineyard.

 The growing area is one of the warmer climates in Germany.
 The Moselle practices like everyone else waters a positive effect or creates for it the condition by the formation of valley slopes.
 The winemaking benefits from the ideal combination of steep, sun-drenched slopes, the sun-reflecting slate floors and optimal precipitation ratio.
 In some steep slopes is the processing only by means of special devices and Monorackbahnen possible.
-To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By the heat storage will be frosts largely prevented.
+To the steepest vineyards the world counts Calmont with up to 68 ° Tilt, By the heat storage are frosts largely prevented.
 There are only slight temperature fluctuations.
 As a rule, there are pleasantly warm summers and only moderately cold winters.
-The soils consist of Muschelkalk and Keuper on the upper reaches of the Moselle, as well as of the middle and lower reaches of the Moselle and in the valleys of the Saar and Ruwer of Devonian and slate.
-The dark clay shale occurs in about half of the vineyards.
+The soils consist of Muschelkalk and Keuper on the upper reaches of the Moselle, as well as on the middle and lower reaches of the Mosel and in the valleys of Saar and Ruwer from Devonian and Tonschiefer.
+The dark slate occurs in about half of the vineyards.

 The area Bernkastel or Mittelmosel (formerly Untermosel) forms the centerpiece of most vineyards.
 It extends from Briedel in the north upriver to the Moselle metropolis Trier in the south in a length of about 50 kilometers.
 The Moselle flows through the area in ten relatively narrow loops.
-The large area covers almost 6,000 hectares of vines and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and vom Heiß Stein.
+The large area comprises nearly 6,000 hectares of vineyards and is divided into the ten major locations Badstube, Kurfürstlay, Michelsberg, Münzlay, Nacktarsch, Schwarzlay, St. Michael, Probstberg, Römerlay and Vom Heiß Stein.
 Here are the most famous Moselle communities and vineyards.
-Bernkasteler is one of the most famous individual sites in the area and also in Germany Doctor, It belongs to the prestigious Großlage Badstube with (uncommonly) exclusively prime locations.
+Bernkasteler is one of the most famous individual locations in the area and also in Germany Doctor, It belongs to the prestigious Großlage Badstube with (uncommonly) exclusively prime locations.
 For the most part, the deep soils of dark blue weathered Devonian slate with often high stone content, in the community Ürzig there are also Rotliegendes (red sandstone).
 The most famous wine-growing communities with their individual layers: